cisco-open/ndfc-roles/README.md

 ### Dependencies

-#### cisco.dcnm Ansible Collection
+#### cisco.dcnm Ansible Collection Version 2.1.0

-The Ansible Roles in this repo require that the cisco.dcnm Collection be installed.
+The Ansible Roles in this repo require that version 2.1.0 of the cisco.dcnm Collection be installed.
 A ``requirements.yml`` file is included in the top-level directory which will install this collection.
 Or you may do so explicitly.
 It's recommended to use ``requirements.yml`` as this file may be updated with other dependencies later.

+NOTE: Some earlier versions of cisco.dcnm are known not to work due to API changes involving VPC interfaces.

 ##### Example using ``requirements.yml``